Build a Journaling Habit That Actually Sticks

 Unrealistic expectations

-Many people begin self-tracking expecting transformation: clarity, insight, emotional relief, within days.
-When that doesn't materialise immediately, the practice starts to feel pointless.
+Many people begin self-tracking expecting transformation: clarity, insight, emotional relief, all within days.
+When that doesn't materialise, the practice starts to feel pointless.

 First-day enthusiasm fades faster than expected, so people stop returning.